Omega Wave

-Omega Wave is the fifth and final studio album by American thrash metal band Forbidden, released on October 22, 2010.
-It is the band's first studio recording in 13 years (since 1997's Green) and the first album to feature two new band members, Steve Smyth on lead guitar and Mark Hernandez on drums.
+Omega Wave is the fifth studio album by American thrash metal band Forbidden, released on October 22, 2010.
+It was the band's first studio recording in 13 years (since 1997's Green) and the first album to feature two new band members, Steve Smyth on guitar and Mark Hernandez on drums.
+This is also the final Forbidden studio album to feature vocalist Russ Anderson.

 Production

 The album was produced by guitarist Craig Locicero and former Systematic frontman Tim Narducci.
 The two had been friends since the age of 15 and together formed the band Spiralarms in 2004.

 Also enlisted for Omega Wave was mixer Sean Beavan whose previous work included Marilyn Manson and Slayer.
 Locicero met Beavan during the 2003 recording of Manmade God's self-titled album.
 He learned a great deal from him about record production and expressed enthusiasm for his part in Omega Wave: